Hyperbolic contact symplectic lifts: Contact symplectic lifts

-The flow of the Reeb vector field preserves its contact form, {\sl i.e.} $\LieDer_{v_0} \xi_0=0$.
-So $\xi_0$ is invariant under $v_0=\partial_y$.
-So the coefficients of $\theta$ do not depend on $y$, {\sl i.e.}{} $\theta$ is a closed holomorphic $1$-form on $S_0$.
-Let $\nu'=\nu+\theta$ and apply Lemma~\vref{lemma:nu.fit}, {\sl i.e.}{} since $S_0$ is Stein and contractible, we can find $h\in \mathcal O_{S_0}(S_0)$ such that $dh=\theta$.
-Replace $y$ by $y+h(z,w)$. \end{proof} \begin{corollary} Take a contact symplectic lift $(M, V, v, S, \omega)$.
-Every $V$-automorphism of the contact manifold $(M,V)$ which preserves $v$ acts on $S$ as a biholomorphism.
-A $V$-automorphism acts on $S$ as the identity transformation if and only if it is constant time flow of the Reeb vector field. \end{corollary} \begin{proof} The flow of the Reeb vector field $v$ is precisely the $\C$-bundle action.
-Leaving $v$ invariant is precisely acting by $\C$-bundle automorphism, hence acting on $S$ by biholomorphism.
-Acting on $S$ trivially, the $V$-automorphism acts trivially on each open set $S_0\subseteq S$ on which we have local holomorphic symplectic coordinates $(z,w)$, hence acts preserving its preimage $M_0\subseteq M$.
+But \(\LieDer_v h=\ip_v{dh}=\ip_v(\xi-dy-\nu))=0\), so $h$ is constant on the fibres of $M\to S$, i.e. \(h=h(z,w)\).
+Let \(\tilde{y}:=y+h\).
+So \((z,w,\tilde{y})\) are coordinates, and $v=\partial_{\tilde{y}}$. \end{proof} \begin{definition} Such coordinates \((z,w,y)\) are \emph{contact symplectic coordinates}. \end{definition} \begin{corollary} Take a contact symplectic lift $(M, V, v, S, \omega)$ with \(S\) connected.
+Every automorphism of the Reeb manifold $(M,V,v)$ acts on $S$ as a biholomorphism.
+It descends to the identity on $S$ if and only if it is the time $t$ flow of the Reeb vector field for some $t\in\C$. \end{corollary} \begin{proof} The flow of $v$ is the $\C$-bundle action.
+A $V$-automorphism leaves $v$ invariant precisely when acting as a $\C$-bundle automorphism, hence acting on $S$ by biholomorphism.
+Acting on $S$ trivially, the $V$-automorphism acts trivially on each open set $U\subseteq S$, hence acts preserving its preimage $\pi^{-1}U\subseteq M$.
 We then see directly that the $V$-automorphism has the form